Ingrid Guerrero Rodriguez: Life After Trafficking

 I never realized how much damage I had received until I was free 9 years ago, my survival instinct made me freeze any feeling to endure her punishments.
 It has been a long process in understanding who I am, what I feel and what I want.
 I struggle every day to find my own identity, I often question if any of my reactions are normal.
 Most of my childhood, my adolescence years and part of my adulthood was stolen, and I would never have it back.

-The pain that’s inside me and I want to pull off my chest, would maybe never go away, but I am learning to function and live with it, I am learning to set new goals, I am learning that all the pain and abuse I lived is transforming me from a caterpillar into a beautiful butterfly that is free to fly, I am learning to live my life to the fullest, I am learning to be the voice of all those that they never were able to be free and died as a caterpillar subjected to abuse and slavery, the voice of all those that are still in captivity.
+The pain that’s inside me and I want to pull off my chest, would maybe never go away, but I am learning to function and live with it, I am learning to set new goals, I am learning that all the pain and abuse I lived is transforming me from a caterpillar into a beautiful butterfly that is free to fly, I am learning to live my life to the fullest, I am learning to be the voice of all those that they never were able to be free and died as a caterpillar subjected to abuse and trafficking, the voice of all those that are still in captivity.

 While my emotional healing would be a lifelong process, I am working on pursuing some of my dreams, I graduated as Biomedical Engineering and currently I am pursuing a Ph.D. program in Bio-engineering.
 My ultimate career goal is to be able to innovate affordable solutions to current medical challenges, my interest lies in nano-medicine guided solutions for the treatment of diabetes and other chronic diseases.